-This report provides the methods and results of Colgate University's 2013 Greenhouse Gas Emissions Inventory.
+This report provides the methods and results of Colgate University's 2014 Greenhouse Gas Emissions Inventory.
 The Inventory was completed in compliance with one of the key requirements of the American College and University President's Climate Commitment (ACUPCC)-with support from President Jeffrey Herbst.
-The data gathered follows the protocol specified in the ACUPCC Implementation Guide and the calculations were made using emissions factors from the Clean Air-Cool Planet Campus Carbon Calculator v6.9, also recommended in the ACUPCC guidelines.
-This is our fifth consecutive year completing Colgate's greenhouse gas inventory.
-Colgate's greenhouse gas emissions were 17,353, 14,505, 16,194, 13,817, and 13,841 metric tons of carbon dioxide equivalent (MTeCO2) for the years 2009, 2010, 2011, 2012, and 2013, respectively.
+The data gathered follows the protocol specified in the ACUPCC Implementation Guide and the calculations were made using emissions factors from the Clean Air-Cool Planet Campus Carbon Calculator v7.0, also recommended in the ACUPCC guidelines.
+This is our sixth consecutive year completing Colgate's greenhouse gas inventory.
+Colgate's greenhouse gas emissions were 17,353 (2009), 14,505 (2010), 16,194 (2011), 13,468 (2012), 13,391 (2013), and 13,512 (2014).
 Colgate's inventory of emissions includes all Scope 1 emissions (on-campus stationary combustion of fossil fuels for space heating and domestic hot water, vehicle fleet emissions, fugitive refrigerant chemicals, and emissions associated with grounds maintenance) and Scope 2 emissions (purchased electricity).
 Scope 3 emissions include faculty and staff commuting, bus commuting (Colgate Cruiser), air travel (paid by or through the university), landfill waste, and paper use.

-Compared to Colgate's 2009 baseline inventory, the university decreased its emissions by 3,512 MTeCO2 (from 17,353 in 2009 to 13,841 in 2013), or by 20.2 percent.
-Emissions increased slightly in FY 2013 (13,841 MTeCO2) compared to FY 2012 (13,817 MTeCO2).
-This was due to an increase in fuel oil consumption as the result of a much colder and windier heating season.
-Despite this marginal increase, FY 2013 marked a year of positive trends.
+Compared to Colgate's 2009 baseline inventory, the university decreased its emissions by 4,842 MTeCO2 (from 17,353 in 2009 to 13,002 in 2014), or by 27.9 percent.
+Emissions decreased by 389 MTeCO2 in FY 2014 (13,512 MTeCO2) compared to FY 2013 (13,391 MTeCO2).
+Despite a dramatic increase in the consumption of fuel oil #2 following the heating plant upgrade and a particularly cold and long winter, 2014 marked a year of positive trends.
 Colgate's continuing drop in emissions associated with our vehicle fleet, refrigerant use, fertilizer use, electricity consumption, commuting, business travel, and paper use is due to the ongoing implementation of effective behavior change programs, numerous energy conservation and efficiency projects, and meticulous implementation of the projects and policies specified in our 2011 Sustainability and Climate Action Plan (S-CAP).